Gabbyogunbiyi/Project_PowerPlatform/README.md

 ## How Power Platform Can Help Alison Manufacturing Company

-Alison Manufacturing is facing significant inefficiencies in order processing, inventory management, and communication due to outdated systems, including spreadsheets and manual processes.
-The **Microsoft Power Platform** provides a comprehensive solution to address these inefficiencies through automation, data centralization, and real-time analytics.
+ **Microsoft Power Platform** provides a comprehensive solution to address these inefficiencies through automation, data centralization, and real-time analytics.

 ### 1. Power BI – Enhanced Data Insights
 - **Problem**: Alison Manufacturing struggles with visibility into its operations, leading to poor decision-making and inefficient processes.